AgustinCB/blogposts/varlog/Recover_from_disasters/content.md

 Ten days ago, I started doing a tutorial on how to program games in C++ using Unreal.
 After suffering much with the Linux version, I took the disk with windows installed, used a "sata to usb" interface and boot it on a virtual machine.
-After boot, I noticed that it didn't go to Windows, but to a grub install.
-I turned off the virtual machine and stopped to think: If it were using the disk that I had as my primary disk, it should have complained because it was already mounted and busy.
+I noticed that it didn't go to Windows, but to a grub install.
+I turned off the virtual machine and  stopped to think:
+If it were using the disk that I had as my primary disk, it should have complained because it was already mounted and busy.
 Therefore, it had to be that I confused disks and was using the old one from my laptop.
-I decided then to just wipe it and install Windows there (it's spreading!!!!).
+I decided to just wipe it and install Windows there (it's spreading!!!!).
 When I finished installing it, I noticed my host system starting to behave strangely and I had a gut feeling that was quickly confirmed: I had installed Windows in my main disk, erasing whatever was there before.
+I still don't know why qemu didn't complain that the disk was already in use.

 The first thing I did was quickly turning off the laptop and taking out the disk, just to make sure I don't ruin things for good.
 Then, I